MauricioMoldes/Haploblock_Clusters_ElixirBH25/README.md

     --out out_dir/
 ```

-Optionally, if you want to run it for one population, use the TSV file with samples from 1000Genomes (data/igsr-chb.tsv.tsv):
+Optionally, if you want to run it for one population, use a TSV file with samples from 1000Genomes (data/igsr-chb.tsv.tsv):
 ```
 python haploblock_pipeline/step2_phased_sequences.py [...] --samples data/igsr-chb.tsv.tsv
 ```

 #### 3. Merge haploblock phased sequences:

-This step generates one merged phased FASTA file per haploblock with all individuals .
+This step produces a single merged phased FASTA file for each haploblock with sequences of all individuals.

 Here is the instruction for **one haploblock (TNFa)**:
 ```